 Parents of two lower school students

 What makes a Catholic classical education during the grammar stage of the Trivuum so special?
 In 1st - 5th grade, students continue to have a great ability to soak in knowledge.
 Yet, their minds are so literal that we have to be careful that we expose them what is true, good, and beautiful.
 The key here is to draw out the lessons mankind has learned throughout all of salvation history.
-We know where these lessons can be found: in the great stories from literature and in the historical/scientific realities that mark mankind’s growth throughout time.
-Latin, poetry, phonics, geography, art, music, movement and many more stimulating studies highlight the progress of students who by now are well on their way to becoming learned.
+We know where these lessons can be found: in the great stories from literature and in the historical and scientific realities that mark mankind’s growth throughout time.
+Latin, poetry, phonics, geography, art and music highlight the progress of students who by now are well on their way to becoming learned.

 The content alone, however, is not what makes classically educated students experience such high levels of success.
 The instructional techniques, steeped in the use of the memory and the imagination, are what pushes classical education over the top.